codeclinic/wp-spamfree/trunk/readme.txt

 = For Best Results =
 WP-SpamFree was created specifically to stop automated comment spam (which accounts for over 95% of comment spam), not human comment spam, trackback spam or pingback spam.
 Akismet is able to recognize the latter three fairly well, so instead of re-inventing the wheel, we recommend using the two plugins in tandem.
 As other experts will tell you, the most effective strategy for blocking spam involves applying a variety of techniques.
 For best results, enable comment moderation, coupled with the Akismet plugin.

-== Frequently Asked Questions ==

-= How Does WP-SpamFree Work? =
-Most of the spam hitting your blog originates from bots.
-Few bots can process JavaScript.
-Few bots can process cookies.
-Fewer still, can handle both.
-This plugin uses a combo of JavaScript and cookies, since most bots choke on them, to weed out the humans from bots, preventing 99% of automated spam from ever getting to your site.
-Almost 100% of web site visitors will have these turned on by default, so this type of solution works silently in the background, with no inconveniences.
-There may be a few users (approx 2%) that have JavaScript and/or cookies turned off by default, but they will be prompted to turn those back on to post their comment.
-Overall, the few might be inconvenienced because they have JS and cookies turned off will be far fewer than the 100% who would be annoyed by CAPTCHA's, challenge questions, and other validation methods.

-As of Version 1.5, WP-SpamFree has multiple randomly generated keys across several methods that further decrease the likelihood of an automated spam comment getting through.

-Some would argue that this is too simplistic an approach.
-Many programmers prefer using some type of low-level AI to fight bots by trying to figure out if a comment is spam.
-The problem with this is that no machine can ever accurately judge whether a comment is spam, so there are many false positives, and many non-spam comments get flagged as spam.
-Others would argue that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
-It's simply a numbers game.
-Statistics tell us that an effective solution would involve using a technology that few bots can handle, therefore eliminating their ability to spam your site.
-The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99% reduction in spam would definitely make a difference for most bloggers and site visitors. :) The bottom line, is that this plugin just plain works, and is a powerful weapon against spam.
-Sometimes the best solutions are the simplest ones!

 == Other Notes ==